Demba3/Flixster/README.md

 ### Notes

 Describe any challenges encountered while building the app.
-The main problem I encountered was getting the app to implement the YouTube player.
+-The main problem I encountered was getting the app to implement the YouTube player.
 The phone I was using on the emulator did not have Google Play Services preinstalled.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing